F.1 — Constexpr functions

 }

-Constexpr functions can be evaluated at compile-time
+Constexpr functions can be used in constant expressions

-A constexpr function is a function whose return value may be computed at compile-time.
-To make a function a constexpr function, we simply use the constexpr keyword in front of the return type.
-Here’s a similar program to the one above, using a constexpr function:
+To make a function a constexpr function, we simply use the constexpr keyword in front of the function’s return type.

 #include <iostream>